 Mountain Blooms Garden Tours

-The Mountain Blooms Garden Tours is a fundraising event produced by the Lyons Garden Club.
-Held on the Saturday of Father's Day weekend (June 17th for the 2023 event), participants will experience a day of fun and visual splendor as they explore the town of Lyons through the lens of local gardeners.
-Moving at their own pace, participants will make their way through ten inspiring gardens, from private sprawling flower and butterfly gardens, to intimate vegetable and fruit gardens.
+Participants will experience a day of fun and visual splendor as they explore the town of Lyons through the lens of local gardeners.
+Moving at their own pace, participants will make their way through 6 - 8 local gardens, from private sprawling flower and butterfly gardens, to intimate vegetable and fruit gardens.
+This tour is a fundraising event produced by the Lyons Garden Club.

-All registration donations raised from this event will continue our mission to beautify Lyons one flower at a time, including the purchase of plants, seeds, and supplies for community gardens and planters in our public spaces.
+All registration and sponsorship donations raised from this event will continue our mission to beautify Lyons one flower at a time, including the purchase of plants, seeds, and supplies for community gardens and planters in our public spaces.
+This tour is made possible through our generous event sponsors, gracious garden hosts, and devoted Lyons Garden Club members and volunteers.

 Tour Etiquitte